 E-commerce KPIs give objective numbers about how your sales are going, how successful your production process is, whether your customers are satisfied, whether your digital marketing approach is going the way you are expecting, and how effectively your team works.

 Watching key performance indicators is not just a question of staying competitive or outrunning other brands.
 It’s about being successful and profitable.
 The Economist Intelligence Unit’s data shows that 59% of owners are convinced that analytics and data are “vital” for their companies, the other 29% have insisted that it’s “important”.
 Why do people bother with it?
 By monitoring e-commerce KPIs metrics, you can do the following:

 When running an e-commerce company, you likely want to outline some goals.
 Close monitoring of these metrics allows you to follow up on your store’s progress and understand whether you are still pursuing your scheduled course or if you’ve perhaps gotten a little sidetracked.

 Your site may show poor efficiency for a variety of factors: high page load time, very few subscribers or ad returns per month despite high spending on marketing, a lot of long-sitting products, or poor traffic from a blog, for example.
-By tracking KPIs, you can uncover these problems.
+By tracking e-commerce KPIs, you can uncover these problems.
 For instance, a high rate of cart abandonment results in lowering the number of potential customers and sales as well.

 Numbers can bring you both good and bad news: they show your successes as well as failures at certain stages of your business development.
 You will understand the strong points of your brand, and know which approach is right and generates profit.
 For instance, a high click rate of marketing emails indicates the efficient work of your marketing tactics.
 KPIs for sales and marketing can help you in this aspect.